 Our functional currency is RMB, and our financial statements are presented in U.S. dollars.
-The average exchange rate for U.S. dollars against RMB has changed from US\$1.00 for RMB 6.7317 in the year ended March 31, 2019 to US\$1.00 for RMB6.9655 in the year ended March 31, 2020 and further to US\$1.00 for RMB 6.7834 in the year ended March 31, 2021.
-The change in the value of RMB relative to the U.S. dollar may affect our financial results reported in the U.S. dollar terms without giving effect to any underlying change in our business or results of operation.
-If using the average exchange rate of fiscal 2021, our revenue, cost of revenue and total expenses, including selling expenses and general and administrative expenses, for the year ended March 31, 2021 would slightly decrease by approximately \$49,093, \$24,762 and \$9,192, respectively.
+The average exchange rate for U.S. dollars against RMB has changed from US\$1.00 for RMB6.9655 in the year ended March 31, 2020 to US\$1.00 for RMB6.7834 in the year ended March 31, 2021 and further to US\$1.00 for RMB6.7720 in the year ended March 31, 2022.
+The change in the value of RMB relative to the U.S. dollar may affect our financial results reported in the U.S. dollar terms without giving effect to any underlying change in the business or results of operation.

-Currently, our assets, liabilities, revenues and costs are denominated in RMB, our exposure to foreign exchange risk will primarily relate to those financial assets denominated in U.S. dollars.
+Currently, our assets, liabilities, revenue and costs are denominated in RMB, our exposure to foreign exchange risk will primarily relate to those financial assets denominated in U.S. dollars.
 Any significant revaluation of RMB against U.S. dollar may materially affect our earnings and financial position, and the value of, and any dividends payable on, our ordinary shares in U.S. dollars in the future.